 Social distancing still applies

-PHE advises that businesses offering takeaways and food deliveries take the following precautions to follow social distancing wherever possible:
+Businesses offering takeaways and food deliveries should take the following precautions to follow social distancing wherever possible:

 - customers whose orders are ready should enter one at a time to collect orders and make payments